shopadvisor-ai/wingman-interview/assignment/frontend.md

 # Wingman Coding Battleground Challenge

-Welcome to the **Wingman Coding Battleground Challenge for Frontend Engineering Role**.
+Welcome to the Wingman Coding Battleground Challenge for the Frontend Engineering Role.
 You will compete live with other candidates through live coding and verbal questions to win the role.

 Each candidate will be assigned a separate breakout room to ensure focused participation.
-The **Wingman team members** will hop between breakout rooms to answer your questions, provide real-time feedback, and uide you through the rounds/questions.
+The **Wingman team members** will hop between breakout rooms to answer your questions, provide real-time feedback, and guide you through the rounds/questions.

 ## Interview Structure